flecoqui/TestRESTAPIServices/README.md

-# Deploying TestWebApp in Azure Containers manually
+# ANNEX A - Deploying REST API in Azure Containers manually

 ## Pre-requisites
 First you need an Azure subscription.